AlexandraVovc/UnixFinalProject/INSTALL.md

 3. Enter the line ````$ sudo ssh root@192.168.0.1````, where instead of ````192.168.0.1```` you input the IP address of your newly created droplet;
 4. Now you are in!

+## Create SSH key
+SSH key are needed for securing our VPS server.
+1.

+## Set up web server
+1. In terminal, insert the